drhsqlite/fossil-mirror/www/alerts.md

 ### Unsubscribing

-To unsubscribe from alerts, visit the `/alerts` page on the repository, click the "Unsubscribe" button, then check the "Unsbuscribe" checkbox to verify your action and press the "Unsubscribe" button a second time.
+To unsubscribe from alerts, visit the `/alerts` page on the repository, click the "Unsubscribe" button, then check the "Unsubscribe" checkbox to verify your action and press the "Unsubscribe" button a second time.

 This interlock is intended to prevent accidental unsubscription.